TickyWill/DoiToScopus/README.md

 # DoiToScopus
 ## Description
-Python application for extraction by DOIs of publications metadata from Scopus database through the Scopus API.<br />
+Python application for correcting the wrong data extracted from the Scopus database as response to a complex request using the "https://pypi.org/project/ScopusApyJson/"ScopusApyJson" package based on the Elsevier's API.<br />